WASdev/sample.DefaultApplication/README.md

 ## Migrating Entity EJBs to JPA

 Java Persistence API (JPA) is a recommended replacement for EJB 2.x Entity EJB Beans.
 The JPA Entity provides the interface to the database table.
 We plan to use the DefaultApplication database as-is (there is only one table), so we just needed to generate the JPA Entity class.
-We also chose to use a stateless session EJB as the injection mechanism for the JPA entity.
-We also put the application increment code there.
+We also chose to use a stateless session EJB as the injection mechanism for the JPA entity and to contain the application increment code for the persistence example.

 The [Eclipse Dali Java Persistence Tools](https://www.eclipse.org/webtools/dali/docs/3.2/user_guide/toc.htm) are useful for creating the JPA Entity class.
 Starting from the section for [Generating entities from tables](https://www.eclipse.org/webtools/dali/docs/3.2/user_guide/tasks006.htm), follow the steps to create a new JPA project using a Liberty runtime and then generate the entity from the DefaultDB.
-You can unzip the DefaultDB.zip found in the [original/database folder](../original/database).
+You can unzip the DefaultDB.zip found in the [original/database folder](./original/database).
 Refer to the Dali guides for the full details.
 Some Liberty-specific details are provided here.

 In Eclipse, open `File > New > JPA Project` and configure the Liberty Runtime.